-Here are mission statements from two excellent but very different L.A. private elementary schools,Westlandin Los Angeles and Carlthorp in Santa Monica.
-It can be helpful to read a school’s self-description to learn more about its approach to education.
+Here are statements from two excellent but very different L.A. private elementary schools,Westlandin Los Angeles and Carlthorp in Santa Monica.
+It can be helpful to read a school’s mission statements, code-of-conduct and other self-descriptions to learn more about its approach to education.
 Then, comparing and contracting traditional and progressive schools highlights the differences in educational philosophies, how students acquire knowledge, core values and mission of the school.
 Many schools are a hybrid of several philosophies, while others like those below are examples of schools which stick close to their guiding educational philosophies and are able to clear articulate this fact.

 Westland School’s Philosophy